 Division of Marine Fisheries

 251 Causeway Street, Suite 400

 Fax (617) 626.1509

-HIGH RISK AREA FOR RIGHT WHALES AROUND PROVINCETOWN
+HIGH RISK AREA FOR RIGHT WHALES IN WESTERN CAPE COD BAY

 Vessels are also prohibited by state and federal law from approaching within 500 yards of a right whale.
 Massachusetts Environmental Police and U.S. Coast Guard are authorized to enforce the 500- yard rule.
-Vessels that find themselves within 500 yards of a right whale should slowly and cautiously exit the area.
+Fishermen are reminded that the approach rule also prohibits them from starting fishing operations (setting or hauling gear) within 500 yards of a right whale.

-The National Marine Fisheries Service (NOAA Fisheries) issues notices to mariners via the Northern Right Whale Sighting Advisory System (SAS).
+The National Marine Fisheries Service (NOAA Fisheries) issues warnings to mariners via the Northern Right Whale Sighting Advisory System (SAS).
 Participating agencies in the SAS include MarineFisheries and the Massachusetts Environmental Police, the U.S. Coast Guard, the U.S. Army Corps of Engineers (ACOE), CCS, and other research groups.
-Advisories can be viewed at the NOAA Fisheries Northeast Region web site (http://www.nefsc.noaa.gov/psb/surveys/) and are broadcast over NOAA weather radio (http:// 126.96.36.199/nwr/).
+Advisories can be viewed at the NOAA Fisheries Northeast Region web site ( http://rwhalesightings.nefsc.noaa.gov ) and are broadcast over NOAA weather radio (http:// 18.104.22.168/nwr/).

 For more information, visit the MarineFisheries website at www.mass.gov/marinefisheries or contact Erin Burke (Erin.Burke@state.ma.us, 978 551-0152) or Dan McKiernan (email@example.com, 617 626-1536).
 Center for Coastal Studies ( www.coastal studies.org) right whale researchers Dr. Charles (Stormy) Mayo and Dr. Ruth Leeney can be reached at (508) 487-3623.